Studying propagating turbulent structures in the near wake of a sphere using Hilbert proper orthogonal decomposition

-Alternatively, \ac{POD} can be performed using the method of snapshots, which first determines the temporal coefficients, and then the spatial modes.
-This method is more computationally efficient when the number of spatial coordinates included in $\bs{f}(\bs{x},t)$ is larger than the number of realisations of the field.
-The two-point correlation in time
+Alternatively, \ac{POD} can be implemented using the method of snapshots, which first computes the temporal coefficients, and subsequently determines the spatial modes.
+This approach is more computationally efficient when the number of spatial coordinates in $\bs{f}(\bs{x},t)$ exceeds the number of realisations of the field.
+The two-instant temporal correlation

-is used instead of that in space, given in equation (\ref{eq:Cx}).
+is used instead of the spatial correlation defined in equation (\ref{eq:Cx}).
 The eigendecomposition of $C(t,t')$

-yields the eigenvalues and temporal coefficients.
-The spatial modes are then determined by the projection of $\bs{f}(\bs{x},t)$ onto $a(t)$
+yields the eigenvalues and corresponding temporal coefficients.
+The spatial modes are subsequently obtained by projecting $\bs{f}(\bs{x},t)$ onto $a(t)$